 Creating an effective rubric requires an investment of time for planning and maintenance (when used over multiple semesters).
-The best place to start is on paper, as it is easy to enter the data into Learn@UW once the rubric is defined.
+The best place to start is on paper, as it is easy to enter the data into D2L once the rubric is defined.
 Arter suggests to begin by selecting an assignment that is particularly complex or that has been historically difficult for students.

 When creating a rubric, spend the majority of your time defining meaningful definitions of achievement for each levels.
 While existing rubrics can provide a helpful starting point (search the Internet for examples), a customized rubric is best developed through the following steps (Arter):

 - brainstorm the features of performance at various levels of proficiency,

 - organize these features into a useful structure,

 - verifying this structure by looking at previous student work, and

 - build in lots of descriptive detail to guide students' work